edaaydinea/CSMM102X-Machine-Learning/README.md

-# CSMM101X - Artificial Intelligence
+# CSMM102X - Machine Learning
- This repository is included my python projects which I studied in Artificial Intelligence for MicroMaster at Columbia University.
+ This repository is included my python projects which I studied in Machine Learning for MicroMaster at Columbia University.

  Project Explanation of Artificial Intelligence Course